Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 9 Juli 2025 12.34.56 UTC
+- WIB: Rabu, 9 Juli 2025 13.43.11 UTC
-- WITA: Rabu, 9 Juli 2025 13.34.56 UTC
+- WITA: Rabu, 9 Juli 2025 14.43.11 UTC
-- WIT: Rabu, 9 Juli 2025 14.34.56 UTC
+- WIT: Rabu, 9 Juli 2025 15.43.11 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: inspirational
+Kategori: technology